QuantConnect/lean-cli/README.md

 The automated tests can be ran by running `pytest`.
 The filesystem and HTTP requests are mocked when running tests to make sure they run in an isolated environment.

-To update the commands reference part of the readme run `python scripts/readme.py` from the root of the project.
+Can build the lean CLI by running `python setup.py sdist bdist_wheel` from the root of the project and to install it `pip install --force-reinstall dist/lean-dev-py3-none-any.whl`.
+To update the commands reference part of the readme run `python scripts/readme.py` from the root of the project, after installing the new version.

 Maintainers can publish new releases by pushing a Git tag containing the new version to GitHub.
 This will trigger a GitHub Actions workflow which releases the current `master` branch to PyPI with the value of the tag as version.
 Make sure the version is not prefixed with "v".